Zirconium419122/Photon-ray-tracer/README.md

 ```
 This sets the settings to have a reflection depth of `10` and to project `5` rays and to only render `1` frame.

-Though defining these as global variables might not be the optimal solution I should probably define a class/struct.
+Though defining these as global variables might not be the optimal solution, I should probably define a class/struct to store these parameters in.